 Terri’s background is in higher education administration, and her first 24 years in New Hampshire were spent working at Plymouth State in various roles within the division of student affairs.
 After leaving there in 2016, she spent time working with the Bridge House Homeless Shelter, NHTI (Concord’s community college) and Grafton Regional Development Corporation.
 She has loved learning about so many different types of organizations since leaving higher ed.
 She believes, in working with the WMTC, there is a lot to learn about management of our natural resources as well as the missions of all our partners.

-Born and raised in the Boston area, J.D. is a marketing technologist and member of the product team at Blue Green, a small but mighty marketing agency in Cambridge, MA.
-Since he joined the team in 2016, he has worked on and lead a number of client engagements including the likes of TIAA, Clover (Fiserv), Vyze (Mastercard), hayu (NBCUniversal), and the American Cancer Society.
+Born and raised in the Boston area, J.D. is a Marketing Technologist and the Head of Product at Blue Green, a small but mighty marketing agency in Cambridge, MA.
+Since 2016, he has worked on and lead a number of client engagements including the likes of TIAA, Clover (Fiserv), Vyze (Mastercard), hayu (NBCUniversal), and the American Cancer Society.
 His work there is vast, but generally revolves around user experience and conversion optimization, through experimentation and analytics.

 Yohann is an AMC Professional Trail Crew alumnus (2004-2006) and the co-founder of the Ragged Mountain Foundation’s Conservation Crew (2013-16) in Connecticut.
 He has spent most of his professional career in education, both in classrooms and the outdoors.
 As an avid climber and hiker, he believes that the outdoors can and should be accessible to all people.